Court greenlights NYU expansion on public parkland

 The New York Court of Appeals on Tuesday found that the City of New York made clear in its actions and in the restrictive terms of various documents that the parks in Greenwich Village were temporary until another plan for the property came along.

-To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/1Hw0Ehk
+To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/1g8ab1P